 Each month, I’ve included Scripture of the Day and Going Deeper pages for more in-depth study of the Bible.
 These are great logs that allow you to look back and reflect on what the Lord is doing in your life.

-This year’s weekly layout has some exciting changes.
+The weekly layout is the core of your new planner.
 There are full columns for all seven days of the week.
 The first set of lines are for planning your to-do lists or jotting down ideas each day.
 Use the small colored boxes to mark your to-dos complete.

 Next, there is a section to plan for self-care.
-Below, you’ll find an appointment area containing morning, afternoon, and evening spaces.
+Below this, you’ll find an appointment area containing morning, afternoon, and evening spaces.
 Finally, each day has a meal section with breakfast, lunch, and a large area to plan for dinners.

 The final column contains an area to journal your prayer requests for the week, helping you to stay focused.
 Below your prayer list are two large areas to record answered prayer and your weekly praise.